Klansman convicted in 'Mississippi Burning' case dies in prison

 Freedom Summer

-On June 21,1964, the three -- all civil rights workers registering African-Americans to vote -- were on their way to investigate the burning of a black church in Neshoba County, Mississippi, when a sheriff's deputy took them into custody for speeding.
+On June 21,1964, the three -- all civil rights workers registering African-Americans to vote -- were on their way to investigate the burning of a black church in Neshoba County when a sheriff's deputy took them into custody for speeding.

 After their release from the county jail in Philadelphia, a Ku Klux Klan mob tailed their car, forced it off the road and shot them to death.

-Note: Correction: An earlier version of this story incorrectly gave the time frame of the case being closed.
-It was closed in June 2016.